 2.30-3.00pm: Coffee, tea and cakes

-The first part of this session will be a demonstration of CLOSER Discovery, www.discovery.closer.ac.uk an innovative new search engine that enables researchers to explore the content of eight leading UK longitudinal studies.
+The first part of this session demonstrated CLOSER Discovery, an innovative new search engine that enables researchers to explore the content of eight leading UK longitudinal studies.
 It is the most detailed and sophisticated search tool of its kind.
-There will also be the opportunity for participants to try Discovery for themselves.
+Delegates were also given an opportunity to try Discovery for themselves.

 Harmonising and linking data